Rush Limbaugh, having more fun than a human being should be allowed to have, serving humanity.

 Don't owe anybody anything.

-Never ever go into debt.
+Never, ever go into debt.

-You're living free, and then take whatever you would use to buy the house and invest it in something with a much greater return.
+And then take whatever you would use to buy the house and invest it in something with a much greater return.

 In other words, the Zuckerberg, I guess the moral of that story is the rich people don't want to tie up their money in real estate, which might not go up as fast as some other investment.

-And that's that's the thinking behind Zuckerberg's move.
+And that's the thinking behind Zuckerberg's move.

 But I don't know how many people get a 1% interest rate.